-- be developed/packaged to an industry recognised standard such as ATA Specification 104 Guidelines for Aircraft Maintenance Training Level III (Line and Base Level Maintenance), or an equivalent standard; - cover all the relevant systems (ATA chapters) for the privilege of the category of licence; - cover the series of aircraft or powerplants that the rating provides privilege for; or
+- be developed/packaged to an industry recognised standard such as ATA Specification 104 Guidelines for Aircraft Maintenance Training Level III (Line and Base Level Maintenance), or an equivalent standard - cover all the relevant systems (ATA chapters) for the privilege of the category of licence, and - cover the series of aircraft or powerplants for which the rating provides privileges.

-Note: New Zealand Defence Force specific type training that meets the manufacturer's requirements may be acceptable to the Director subject to assessment and acceptance by the CAA, and the aircraft type currently being included on the New Zealand registrar.
+Note: New Zealand Defence Force specific type training that meets the manufacturer's requirements may be acceptable to the Director, subject to assessment and acceptance by the CAA and the aircraft type currently being included on the New Zealand register.